 “But Dad loved it”, says Jason.
 “Don’t ask me how he stayed so cheerful.
 He just loved being out and about on the London streets”.
 Even that summer, with its smoking, broken-down buses and cross, sweaty passengers.

 Elements of the job weren’t easy.
-Michael was black, a Jamaican who had come to Britain at the tail-end of the Windrush migration.
+Michael was black, a Jamaican who had come to Britain as part of the Windrush migration.
 His public role put him on the frontline of the racism that faced his generation when they got here.
-He had had to fight for basic rights such as union representation.
+He had had to fight for basic rights like union representation.

 Jason (who is mixed race – his mother Stephanie is white) would have his own battles to fight as adolescence turned to young adulthood.